Houston Texans: Bill O'Brien years (2014–2020)

 The Texans entered the 2014 season with a 14-game losing streak.
 Former Penn State head coach Bill O'Brien became the Texans' new head coach, and the third in franchise history, during the offseason.
-In 2014, the Texans won three of their first four games, defeating the Redskins in the season opener while ending the losing streak, the Raiders, and the Bills, losing to the New York Giants.
+In 2014, the Texans won three of their first four games, defeating the Redskins in the season opener while ending the losing streak, the Oakland Raiders, and the Buffalo Bills, losing to the New York Giants.
 They lost three of their next four games, losing to the Dallas Cowboys, the Indianapolis Colts, and the Pittsburgh Steelers, respectively.
 The Texans went on to finish 9–7 in the 2014 season and barely missed the playoffs.

 In the 2015 season, they were featured on HBO, on the show "Hard Knocks".
 That year, the Texans started with a 2–5 record.
 Quarterback Ryan Mallett was released amidst controversy regarding his benching in favor of Brian Hoyer during a loss against the Indianapolis Colts.
 After a poor start, the Texans finished with a 9–7 record and won their third AFC South title.
 However, they were shut out by the Kansas City Chiefs in the Wild Card round 30–0, ending their championship hopes for the year.